 Dealing with inappropriate behaviour:

-Staff will talk to the pupils about the ‘choices’ they have made and use the language of the school value to support the discussion.
-The school values are: Respect, Perseverance, Creativity, Forgiveness, Courage and Friendship.
+• Staff will talk to the pupil about the ‘choices’ they have made and use the language of our School Values to support the discussion.
+Our School Values are: Respect, Perseverance, Creativity, Forgiveness, Courage and Friendship.

 Behaviour which requires planned intervention:

-Some pupils struggle more with behaviour due to variety of reasons.
-We work closely with parents/carers to put in place plans to support children.
-Where a pupil is on a behaviour plan, regular meetings will be set up with the parent/carer to monitor the behaviour closely.
-We may involve outside agencies including: CAMHS (Child and Adolescent Mental Health Services); Woodlands Outreach Service; The Educational Psychologist Team; Behaviour Support Team and other agencies accessed through COMPASS.
+Some pupils need additional support with their behaviour, due to variety of reasons.
+We work closely with parents/carers to put in place behaviour care plans to support children.
+Where a pupil is supported with a behaviour care plan, regular meetings will be set up with the parent/carer to monitor the behaviour closely.
+This may also involve outside agencies and other professionals to support the school team.

 Staff, pupils and parents/carers must be aware that some incidents occurring in and around school will require the involvement of parents immediately.
 All parties will then discuss the incident/problem and look for solutions.
 The school will endeavour to support the child and parents/carers.
 In return we expect the support of the parents/carers and the pupil for any action that may be required.
-If an exclusion is required all procedures outlined by the local authority will be followed.
+In some cases, an exclusion is imposed.
+Exclusion procedures outlined by the local authority will be shared, discussed and followed.

 What is reasonable force?

-The term ‘reasonable force’ covers the broad range of actions used by most teachers at some point in their career that involve a degree of physical contact with pupils.
+• The term ‘reasonable force’ covers the broad range of actions used by teachers that involve a degree of physical contact with pupils.
 This is more commonly referred to as Positive Handling

 • Criftins CE School staff use reasonable force to control pupils and to restrain them.
 Control means either passive physical contact, such as standing between pupils or blocking a pupil’s path, or active physical contact, such as leading a pupil by the arm out of a classroom.

-School staff should always try to avoid acting in a way that might cause injury, but in extreme cases it may not always be possible to avoid injury.
+• School staff recognise how restraint needs to be conducted to avoid acting in a way that might cause injury, but this may not always be possible.